Flight attendant: Radiation

 Flight attendants and crew members are known to be exposed to cosmic ionizing radiation which is a form of radiation that comes from space and intensifies as altitude above sea level increases.
 The International Agency for Research on Cancer of the World Health Organization lists ionizing radiation as a known human carcinogen.
-Passengers are also exposed to this type of cosmic radiation, but they spend a considerably less amount of time on the average in the air than crew members.
+Passengers are also exposed to this type of cosmic radiation, but they spend considerably less time on average in the air than crew members.
 An online travel agency report found, in particular, that travelling adults in Britain spend on average 306 hours on flights to holiday destinations during their lifetime.
 In contrast, according to the US Federal Aviation Administration, a flight attendant can spend up to 30 hours of flight time in seven consecutive days and in some cases more.
 The effect of cosmic radiation on air crew members is a subject of a growing body of research.

 Cabin crew members are also regularly exposed to more UV radiation than the general population, which can make these workers more vulnerable to skin cancers.

 The U.S. National Council on Radiation Protection (NCRP) reports that aircrew have the largest average annual effective dose of all U.S. radiation workers.